-Each student who takes the exam receives written notification of his or her outcome as soon as possible after the faculty grading meeting.
+Each student who takes the exam receives written notification of their outcome as soon as possible after the faculty grading meeting.
+Exact scores, ranges of scores, and decision cutoffs will not be shared and will be remain confidential.
 No other information is made available before that time.
-The letter notifies the student of the outcome of the exam, recommendations for continued study, and the process for discussion of the exam with the Examinations Committee if needed.
+The letter notifies the student of the outcome of the exam, recommendations for the oral exam for those who receive a conditional pass, and for continued study for those who wail the written exam along with the process for discussion of the exam with the Examinations committee if needed. continued study, and the process for discussion of the exam with the Examinations Committee if needed.